 - Extended the certification periods and waived periodic reporting requirements for ongoing SNAP households in 18 North Carolina counties due to the impact of Hurricane Florence.

-- Waived certain Special Supplemental Nutrition Program for Women, Infants and Children (WIC) nutrition education requirements in disaster-impacted areas and replaced September food benefits that were damaged or lost during the hurricane.
+- Waived certain Special Supplemental Nutrition Program for Special Supplemental Nutrition Program for Women, Infants, and Children nutrition education requirements in disaster-impacted areas and replaced September food benefits that were damaged or lost during the hurricane.

 - Approved flexibilities allowing North Carolina to issue benefits remotely.